hbowie/practopian-v3/commonplace-book/Set off from the rest by a line drawn.md

 Title: Set off from the rest by a line drawn

-Tags:   equality
+Featured:

+Recommended:

 Author: Walt Whitman

 Date: 1871

+Tags: equality

 Work Title: Democratic Vistas

 Work Type: Essay

+Work Minor Title:

 Work Link: http://xroads.virginia.edu/~hyper/whitman/vistas/vistas.html

+Work Id:

+Work Pages:

+Work Rights:

+Work Rights Holder:

+Publisher:

+Publisher City:

 Date Added: 2018-11-15 16:24:42 -0800

 Body:

 Of all dangers to a nation, as things exist in our day, there can be no greater one than having certain portions of the people set off from the rest by a line drawn -- they not privileged as others, but degraded, humiliated, made of no account.